TritonDataCenter/linux-live/doc/2-platform-image-construction.md

 Note that `/bin/bash` works across various Linux distros and SmartOS.
 `/usr/bin/bash` does not exist on at least some Linux distros.

-### Install zfs
+##### Install zfs

 See https://wiki.debian.org/ZFS#Installation or some other "Getting Started" link found at https://zfsonlinux.org/.
 For licensing reasons, the installation will need to build zfs, which will take several minutes.

+### First boot build machine setup

+Once you have a Debian instance with zfs, perform the following steps.

-### Create a zpool
+#### Create a zpool

-For now, the image creation script assumes that there is a pool named `data` where it can create images.
+For now, the image creation script assumes that there is a pool named `triton` where it can create images.

 ```
-sudo zpool create data /dev/vdb
+sudo zpool create triton /dev/vdb
 ```

 If you will be developing and testing agents on this box, you probably want to tell them that your pool is the system pool.

 ```
-sudo touch /data/.system_pool
+sudo touch /triton/.system_pool
 ```

-### Install other dependencies
+#### Install other dependencies

+Note: This step assumes you you have a non-root user with a home directory on a persistent file system (zfs, ext4, etc.) so that it survives reboots.
+If running on debian-live, see [4-zfs.md](4-zfs.md) and look for `sysusers`.

 Run the preflight check to see what other things you need.
 If it tells you to install other packages, do the needful.